 What are mutual obligations?

-For those who have mutual obligations, to maintain regular payments, you must do the following:
+For those who have mutual obligations, to maintain regular payments, the Government expects you to do the following:

 Review and agree to a Job Plan